-Willian Alberto Gimenez Gonzalez was detained Sept.
-12. Advocates believe he was targeted because of an ongoing lawsuit alleging he and four other workers were assaulted in 2024.
+Willian Alberto Giménez Gonzalez was detained Sept.
+12 and remained in custody for more than six weeks.
+Advocates believe he was targeted because of an ongoing lawsuit alleging he and four other workers were assaulted in 2024.

 By Sophia Kalakailo

-Attorneys and workers’ rights advocates are fighting to free a Chicago asylum seeker detained by federal immigration agents in mid-September, saying authorities wrongfully arrested someone who was not facing deportation and has no criminal record.
+A Chicago asylum seeker has been released from federal immigration detention, more than six weeks after his attorneys and workers’ rights advocates said authorities wrongfully arrested someone who was not facing deportation and has no criminal record.

-Willian Alberto Gimenez Gonzalez and his wife, Mari Torrealba, took a day off from work to run errands the morning of Sept.
+Willian Alberto Giménez González and his wife, Mari, took a day off from work to run errands the morning of Sept.
 12, said Kevin Herrera, legal director for Raise the Floor Alliance.
 They were parked outside a barbershop in Little Village when two Immigration and Customs Enforcement agents stopped the couple on Cermak Road around 11 a.m., Herrera said.

-Neither the couple nor the agents said much, aside from agents confirming Gimenez Gonzalez’ identity, Herrera said.
-Torrealba tried to film and asked what they were doing, but the agents wouldn’t interact with her.
-Then, without explanation, the agents handcuffed Gimenez Gonzalez and took him into custody.
+Neither the couple nor the agents said much, aside from agents confirming Giménez González’s identity, Herrera said.
+His wife tried to film and asked what they were doing, but the agents wouldn’t interact with her.
+Then, without explanation, the agents handcuffed Giménez González and took him into custody.

-For two days, neither Torrealba nor organizers advocating for Gimenez Gonzalez knew where he was.
-His attorneys ultimately located him at the North Lake Processing Center in western Michigan — a detention center whose reopening earlier this summer was shrouded in controversy — and are still fighting in court for his release.
+For two days, neither Giménez González’s wife nor organizers advocating for him knew where he was.
+His attorneys ultimately located him at the North Lake Processing Center in western Michigan, a detention center whose reopening earlier this summer was shrouded in controversy.

 “Given the circumstances under which he was detained … this was 100% targeting.
 This wasn't a random sweep that they caught him at,” said Miguel Alvelo Rivera, executive director of Latino Union of Chicago.

-The group launched a fundraiser to help Torrealba with living expenses while her husband is detained.
-She is too afraid to work and risk further retaliation by federal officials, according to the GoFundMe.
+The group launched a fundraiser to help his wife with living expenses while her husband was detained.

 A group of day laborers wait for contractors to enter on the Western Boulevard entrance of The Home Depot, 4555 S. Western Blvd. on April 4, 2024.
 (Sebastián Hidalgo/for City Bureau)